code-kern-ai/refinery/README.md

 _refinery_ consists of multiple services that need to be run together.
 To do so, we've set up a `docker-compose` file, which will automatically pull and connect the respective services for you.
 The file is part of this repository, so you can just clone it and run `docker-compose up -d` in the repository.
 After some minutes (now is a good time to grab a coffee ☕), the setup is done and you can access `http://localhost:4455` in your browser.

+If you run into any issues during installation, please don't hesitate to reach out to us (see community section below).

-## 📘 Documentation and sample projects
+## 📘 Documentation and tutorials
-The best way to start with _refinery_ is our [**quick start**](https://docs.kern.ai/v1.0/docs/quickstart).
+The best way to start with _refinery_ is our [**quick start**](https://docs.kern.ai/docs/quickstart).

 You can find extensive guides in our [README docs](https://docs.kern.ai/docs) and [tutorials](https://www.youtube.com/channel/UCru-6X24b76TRsL6KWMFEFg/videos) on our YouTube channel.
-We've also prepared projects which you can download and import to your local application.
-To do so, go to our [sample projects repository](https://github.com/code-kern-ai/sample-projects), where you can select from multiple projects.
+We've also prepared a [repository with sample projects](https://github.com/code-kern-ai/sample-projects) which you can clone.

+You can find our changelog [here](https://docs.kern.ai/changelog).

+## 😵‍💫 Need help?
+No worries, we've got you:
+- If you run into issues during installation or have other technical questions, please [open a ticket](https://discuss.kern.ai/c/technical-help/9) in the "technical help" category of our forum.
+- If you're not sure how to apply heuristics or have general questions about the workflow of _refinery_, please [open a ticket](https://discuss.kern.ai/c/questions/5) in our "_refinery_ help" category of our forum.

 ## 🪢 Community and contact
-Feel free to join our community spaces:
+Feel free to join our community spaces, where we'll discuss about recent findings in data-centric AI:
 - [Discord](https://discord.gg/qf4rGCEphW)
 - [Our forum](https://discuss.kern.ai/)

 We send out a (mostly) weekly newsletter about recent findings in data-centric AI, product highlights in development and more.
 You can subscribe to the newsletter [here](https://www.kern.ai/resources/newsletter).

 Also, you can follow us on [Twitter](https://twitter.com/MeetKern) and [LinkedIn](https://www.linkedin.com/company/kern-ai).

 To reach out via email, please contact [info@kern.ai](mailto:info@kern.ai).

+## 🙌 Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.
+You can do so by providing feedback about [desired features](https://discuss.kern.ai/c/enhancements/6) and [bugs](https://github.com/code-kern-ai/refinery/issues) you might detect.

+If you actively want to participate in extending the code base, [reach out to us](mailto:info@kern.ai).
+We'll explain you how the architecture is set up, so you can customize the application as you desire.

 ## 🗺️ Roadmap
 Our goal is to provide you with an easy-to-use, yet powerful open-source tool, which helps you to build the best training data for your model.
 We'll focus on the following high-level tasks: